Sambeth/quora-question-pairs/README.md

-Capstone
-Capstone project for Machine learning Nanodegree at Udacity
+Capstone proposal for Machine learning Nanodegree at Udacity

 ## Introduction